-For border security and clearance purposes, we need to electronically capture the sender, receiver and parcel content information that you provide on the Customs declaration forms for all international services (except International Air Letters*).
-This information needs to be shared in advance, to the destination postal administration and national government agencies (such as Customs) for fiscal, risk, security and border clearance purposes, in line with national and international legislation.
+For border security and clearance purposes, we need to electronically capture the sender, receiver and parcel content information that you provide on the Customs declaration form for any international sending services (except Economy Letters* International).
+This information needs to be shared in advance, to the destination postal administration and national government agencies (such as Customs) for purposes such as fiscal, risk, security and border clearance, in line with national and international legislation.

 * Letters generally do not require a Customs declaration form.
-However, if the letter contains a declarable value (e.g. a calendar) then the appropriate Customs declaration form must be filled in and attached to the letter.
+However, if the letter contains a declarable value (e.g. a calendar) then the appropriate Customs declaration form must be filled in and attached to the item, and EAD processes followed.

-Sending international items in-store or using a manual consignment note.
+Sending international parcels in-store or using a manual consignment note

-Once you have completed the Customs declaration forms, our retailers will scan the barcode and take an image of the completed form at the counter.
+Once you have completed the Customs declaration form, your NZ Post store will scan the barcode and take an image of the completed form at the counter.
 This will be converted into an electronic format (EAD).

 Recent changes to global Customs clearance requirements means that if the Customs declaration form is not filled out correctly for EAD purposes, your parcel could be delayed or returned.
-To ensure your item gets there, first time, you must:
+To ensure your item arrives safely the first time, you must:

-Make sure that all the information in is in the correct field
+- Make sure that all the information is entered in the correct field.

-Write the sender and receiver name, address & phone number
+- Write the sender and receiver names, addresses & phone numbers.

-For each individual item within your parcel, add its weight*, quantity and value, and write the total parcel weight
+- For each individual item within your parcel, add its weight*, quantity and value, as well as the total parcel weight.

 * Individual item weight can be an estimate

-A service fee of $5 (GST Zero rated) is included in the in-store price for sending parcels overseas to cover the electronic data capture cost, processing and administration fee.
-If you have a business account and you do not use a consignment note generated from a NZ Post electronic lodgement system, you will see the service fee separately on your invoice.
+A service fee is included in the in-store price for sending parcels overseas to cover the electronic data capture cost, processing and administration fee.
+If you have a business account and you do not use a consignment note generated from an NZ Post electronic lodgement system, you will see the service fee separately on your invoice.